kneyghtchartboost/articles/documentation/ios/index.md

     Ensure you are linking against the following frameworks: `QuartzCore`, `SystemConfiguration`, `StoreKit`, `CoreGraphics`, and `GameKit`.

+    Additionally, ensure you are weak-linking to the `AdSupport` framework.

  2. Instanciate with the Chartboost SDK in your `application:didFinishLaunchingWithOptions:` method, like this: